 No one can stay in a single rental forever.
 So, at least once in your life, you will need to move (and probably hire professional movers).
 It can be to your own house or another rental.
-You can do the whole moving process by yourself by renting moving services from a moving company.
+You can carry out the whole moving process yourself or, if it is an international move, you can use the services of a transport company.

 Whatever the case, you need to worry about more than finding a new place, packing, and transporting your stuff to a new home.
 This includes how to communicate your intentions to your landlord.

 Providing your landlord with proper legal notice to terminate your lease is most times a lease requirement and will ensure you do not lose your security deposit or face a legal charge.
 Read on to find out how and when to provide your landlord with a moving notice—a lease termination letter template.